enginmanap/limonEngine-docs/docs/GettingStarted.rst

 * Pressing `+` and `-` changes mouse sensitivity.
 * `wasd` for walking around and mouse for looking around as usual.

-The options of the game engine can be edited using ./Engine/Options.xml file.
+The options of the game engine can be edited using the ``./Engine/Options.xml`` file.
+See :ref:`OptionsReference` for the full list of available options, their types and defaults.